SkygearIO/features/370-auth-ui/gateway.md

 ## Delegating request authentication to Skygear Auth

 Skygear Gateway initiate subrequest to the resolve endpoint of Skygear Auth after resolving the app.
 The subrequest does not contain body.
 The gateway must remove `x-skygear-*` headers from the original request before initiating the subrequest.
 The gateway must copy `x-skygear-*` headers from the response of the subrequest to the original request.
-If `x-skygear-session-valid` is `false` and `x-skygear-session-transport` is `cookie`, then the gateway must clear the cookie named by `x-skygear-session-cookie-name`.

 ## Authenticating the request